SpeedZone (video game): Multiplayer

 Race and Battle modes allow up to eight simultaneous players (via split screen).
 Similar to Bust-A-Move Bash, Wheelspin implements 5-8 player games by having four players use Wii Remotes, while other players use external controllers connected to them (Nunchuks or Classic Controllers) or other controllers that directly connect to the Wii console, such as GameCube controllers and Logitech Speed Force Wireless force feedback racing wheels.
 This is the first Wii game to support four Logitech wheels simultaneously.

 Development

 The game was developed by Awesome Play Ltd a U.K company founded by programmer Archer Maclean.
+This would be the final game he was involved in developing.

 Reception

 The game received "unfavorable" reviews according to the review aggregation website Metacritic.